luoxiao-xiao/AKG-Omics/README.md

 # AKG-Omics

-AKG-Omics is a knowledge-guided framework for spatial omics generation across transcriptomic-proteomic and transcriptomic-metabolomic tasks.
+AKG-Omics is a one-for-all knowledge-guided framework for histology-conditioned spatial omics generation.
 The code supports deterministic rule-based knowledge selection and an optional LLM Agent that selects and adapts external biological knowledge sources before model training.

 ## Repository layout